Learn to Hunt

 Starting in late summer, these plants move food to their roots to survive the winter, making systemic herbicides most effective.
 The most common active ingredient to use is glyphosate (a few brand names with labels for aquatic use include Aqua Neat, Aqua Pro, Aquamaster, GlyphoMate 41, Pond Master, Rodeo, Shore Klear and Touchdown Pro).
 Find these at local hardware, farm supply or garden stores or try an online search for “aquatic glyphosate.”

-A surfactant or spreader-sticker must be added to many of these herbicides to help it stick to the plant’s leaves.
+A surfactant or spreader-sticker must be added to many of these herbicides to allow it to stick to the plant’s leaves.
 Read the label and check with your local or online retailer to select a surfactant that you can use in ponds.
-Spray the above-water part of the plant until just wet and follow instructions on the product label.
+Spray the above-water part of the plant until just wet (not dripping) and follow instructions on the product label.

 When you compare product brands, consider the amount of active ingredient, if a surfactant is needed, and size of the container.
 A product with a higher amount of active ingredient or one that does not need a surfactant added may provide a better value.
 The convenience of a ready-to-use (RTU) product that you do not have to mix or add a surfactant may outweigh price considerations.